David123822/The-PDF-library-manager/README.md

-A program that will help you organize and label PDF files Okular is needed for this to work!
+A program that will help you organize and label PDF files.
+Okular is needed for this to work!